(includes photo gallery – scroll to bottom of page)

 We did do some shopping.
 For my husband, no trip anywhere is complete without a T-shirt, and we found some great ones at Red Dirt T-shirts.
 His says: “My Indian Name is ‘Runs With Beer.'”
 There were so many funny sayings it was hard to choose.

-Unfortunately, I can’t recall the name of the shop where I found my souvenir.
-But the shopkeeper very kindly pointed out a photo on the wall of a picture of Rosa’s Cantina in El Paso.
+I found my souvenir at the Tombstone Mercantile.
+The shopkeeper very kindly pointed out a photo on the wall of a picture of Rosa’s Cantina in El Paso.
 That’s because I bought a Marty Robbins CD of an album I remembered my parents playing when I was a kid.
 “Out in the West Texas town of El Paso…” is a great song to play while you’re driving through the desert and I’m going to be sure to have the CD in the car the next time we head to Tombstone.

 I should mention that my very favorite attraction in Tombstone also happened to be free.
 The Tombstone Epitaph is a famous Old West newspaper and much that we know about the area’s history is due to the efforts of its founder and editor, John Clum.
 A “national edition” of the newspaper is still published, helping share the area’s rich heritage.
 And being an old newspaper person myself, I enjoyed seeing the display of antique printing equipment and purchased some of the replica editions.